vaguelyethnic/client-side-mastery/projects/tier-1/modern-farm/README.md

 # Modern Farm

 This project has very specific requirements for how you should structure and organize your code.
 Attention to details is very important **before** you write your code.

-## Required Assets

-You must present a complete **Dependency Graph** and **Sequence Diagram** during your self-assessment review.
-All of the tests that exist for the project must pass.
+We strongly recommend that after reading the requirements, that your team generate a **Dependency Graph** and **Sequence Diagram**.
+You may not get it right at first, so make sure you update it as you build the project.

 ## Requirements